PerseusDL/imgcollect_angular/TUTORIAL.md

-The same JSON-LD template used by the imgspect app could be filled with this word boundary data, and submitted to JackSON to be checked with human eye-balls and brains through an application like imgcollect.
+The same JSON-LD template used by the imgspect app could be filled with this word boundary data, and submitted to JackSON to be checked with human eye-balls and brains through an application like imgspect.